This is Shakespeare-era English : “Abraham’s bosom” (KJV) or ‘Abraham’s side’ (ESV) is mentioned in a parable that Jesus told in Luke 16:19-31.

 Being “in someone’s bosom” is a picture of being embraced by them (cf. John 13:23, where the disciple whom Jesus loved is ‘leaning on Jesus’ bosom’ [KJV]).
 The picture Jesus is painting is one where the beggar in the parable is being comforted, even by Abraham, reclining in his embrace, while the rich made faces torments.

-Of course, the parable Jesus is telling isn’t literal: the weight of the rest of the Bible tells us that when people die they cease to exist and turn to dust (see, ‘Where do we go after we die?‘); they don’t get taken to Heaven or to a place of horrible torment.
+The parable Jesus is telling isn’t literal: the weight of the rest of the Bible tells us that when people die they cease to exist and turn to dust (see, ‘Where do we go after we die?‘).
+The dead do not get taken to Heaven or to a place of horrible torment.

 For more on the the Parable of the Rich Man and Lazarus, see The Rich Man, Lazarus and Abraham, by Steve Cox.